 HOW MUCH DOES IT COST?

-There are no charges for services provided by the College Health Nurses or the College physician during regular office hours at Student Health Services.
+There are no charges for services provided by the University Health Nurses or the University physician during regular office hours at Student Health Services.

 WHO IS ELIGIBLE TO USE STUDENT HEALTH SERVICES?